 That is the thing about the social-media age.
 There are other things too, but short shelf life and fleeting emotions are on the top of the list, if you ask me.
 Our emotion of the moment is shaped by the dominant discourse on our social media account timeline.
 We can’t rejoice fully in one thing, because anger and indignation at a contrary point of view may be just around the next refresh button.
 Nor are we allowed to grieve fully, because distractions come at the rate of 60 check-ins/hour.
 We adopt a cause only to drop it like a piece of hot potato as soon as the next cause of the moment makes its touchdown.

 Somewhere this morning a whole building fell on people.
-Some died, some are still trapped in the claustrophobic hell of mortar and debris, the others are crying and screaming or are numb struck with the shock and unfairness of it all.
+Some died, some are still trapped in the claustrophobic hell of mortar and debris, the others are crying and screaming or are struck dumb with the shock and unfairness of it all.
 Some of us who read the news are upset.
 Not for long though.
 Too much is happening all the time.
 Our emotions are scattered thin and our indignation and rants need to be distributed evenly enough.

 While that building fell, I was asleep.
 Not like my being awake was going to change anything for those poor souls.
 But it reiterates the parallelness of our lives.
 Or our deaths even.